'Civics lesson' or 'sham trial?' Key moments in the U.S. House impeachment debate

 Speaker Nancy Pelosi opened six hours of impeachment debate in the Democratic-controlled House by saying, “Today is a national civics lesson, though a sad one.”

-“Congress cannot wait until the next election to address this conduct,” he said.

-There are currently 15 candidates vying for the Democratic Party’s nomination to take on Trump in November 2020.
-Five of them are U.S. senators who will act as jurors in the impeachment trial.

-Republican Representative Clay Higgins, who last year beat out six opponents in Louisiana to win a second term with Trump’s endorsement, warned that “America is being severely injured by this betrayal,” referring to the impeachment proceedings.
+Republican Representative Clay Higgins warned that “America is being severely injured by this betrayal,” referring to the impeachment proceedings.

 “We will never surrender our nation to career establishment D.C. politicians and bureaucrats.
 Our republic shall survive this threat from within.
 American patriots shall prevail,” Higgins said.

-Democratic Representative Veronica Escobar said the impeachment represented “a great tragedy and a moment of truth” for Trump.

-“We have witnessed the president of the United States abuse his public office for personal political gain and invite foreign governments to interfere in our elections,” Escobar said, adding that the evidence showed he was a “clear and present danger” to fair elections and national security.
+Democratic Representative John Lewis recalled his participation in the civil rights movement of the 1960s and said today did not bring him a similar joy.

+“When you see something that is not right, not just, not fair, you have a moral obligation to say something, to do something.
+Our children and their children will ask us, what did you do?
+What did you say?
+For some, this vote may be hard, but we have a mission and a mandate to be on the right side of history,” he said, his voice ringing out in the hushed House chamber.

-Republican Representative Mike Kelly compared the impeachment vote to Japan’s military attack on the U.S. naval base at Pearl Harbor, in Hawaii, on Dec.
-7, 1941 — a date that President Franklin Roosevelt said would “live in infamy.”
+Republican Representative Mike Kelly compared the impeachment vote to Japan’s attack on the U.S. naval base at Pearl Harbor, Hawaii, on Dec.
+7, 1941 — a date President Franklin Roosevelt said would “live in infamy.”

 “Today, Dec.
 18, 2019, is another date that will live in infamy,” Kelly said.

+Democratic Representative Zoe Lofgren worked as a Judiciary Committee staffer on the impeachment investigation of President Richard Nixon and as a member for the impeachment investigations of President Bill Clinton and Trump.
+She was one of many lawmakers who brought up the past.

+“George Washington would be astonished, since he warned against the insidious wiles of foreign influence,” she said.

-Georgia Republican Representative Barry Loudermilk said Jesus was treated more fairly ahead of his crucifixion than Democrats have treated Trump during the impeachment proceedings.
+Republican Representative Barry Loudermilk said Jesus was treated more fairly ahead of his crucifixion than Democrats have treated Trump during the impeachment proceedings.

 “During that sham trial, Pontius Pilate afforded more rights to Jesus than Democrats have afforded this president in this process,” Loudermilk said.

-Reporting By Amanda Becker in Washington; additional reporting by Patricia Zengerle; editing by Andy Sullivan, Jonathan Oatis and Leslie Adler
+Reporting by Amanda Becker in Washington; additional reporting by Patricia Zengerle; editing by Andy Sullivan, Jonathan Oatis and Leslie Adler